Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 tags: [hiring, distributed-systems, careers, incentives, software]
 ---

-The modern job market behaves like a badly replicated distributed system.

-Every participant is reading from a different copy of reality.
+The modern job market behaves like a badly replicated distributed system in which every participant reads from a different copy of reality.

 The job posting says one thing.
 The recruiter says another.
 The hiring manager wants something narrower.
 The compensation band has changed.
 The ATS still contains the old title.
 The internal candidate already exists.
 The business need is urgent until finance freezes the req.

 Then the candidate is asked to treat the process as rational.

-Eventually, the system may converge.

-Unfortunately, it often converges after the candidate has already applied, interviewed, waited, followed up, rewritten their resume, questioned their own judgment, and been ghosted by a no-reply address with brand guidelines.
+The system may eventually converge, but often only after the candidate has applied, interviewed, waited, followed up, rewritten their resume, questioned their own judgment, and been ghosted by a no-reply address with brand guidelines.

-That is the problem.

 Hiring is eventually consistent, but the consistency arrives too late to be useful.

 The numbers help explain why visible demand is not the same thing as a usable hiring pipeline.